maiska/qubes-translated/_doc_translated/de/_doc/user/common-tasks/backup-restore.md

 ---
+lang: de
 layout: doc
-title: Backup, Restoration, and Migration
 permalink: /de/doc/backup-restore/
-lang: de
-ref: 85
 redirect_from:
-- /en/doc/backup-restore/
-- /doc/BackupRestore/
+- /de/doc/BackupRestore/
-- /wiki/BackupRestore/
+- /de/wiki/BackupRestore/
+ref: 87
+title: Backup, Restoration, and Migration
+translated: 'yes'
 ---

 Qubes Backup, Restoration, and Migration
 ========================================

-Mit Qubes ist es leicht, Ihr gesamtes System zu sichern und wiederherzustellen, genauso wie zwischen  zwei physischen Maschinen zu migrieren.
+With Qubes, it's easy to back up and restore your whole system, as well as to migrate between two physical machines.

 These functions are integrated into Qube Manager.
 There are also two command-line tools available which perform the same functions: `qvm-backup` and `qvm-backup-restore`.